czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

 _Good vocabulary_

 Luckily I was a language teacher before getting into this career.
 So my vocabulary isn’t too bad.
-If you feel this isn’t your strong suit, you can improve your vocabulary through books which leads to my next point.
+If you feel this isn’t your strong suit, you can improve your vocabulary by reading books which leads to my next point.

 _Reading_